Accessibility statement for Pennine Care NHS Foundation Trust

 We know some parts of this website are not fully accessible:

-• Most older PDF and Word documents are not fully accessible to screen reader software
+- some PDF documents are not fully accessible to screen reader software

-• You cannot change the text size on the interactive maps, which are found on our homepage, your services page, and the council of governors page.
+- there’s a limit to how much you can magnify the interactive map which is found on our homepage, your services page, and the council of governors page

 Feedback and contact information